bkreda/apachefy/readme.md

 - Each time you run **apachefy** command, the **DocumentRoot** directive is set to the current directory and apache2 is reloaded.

+# How to install

+The module is currently under development and is not yet published into nmp.
+Go to the directory containting the module you downloaded and run:

+		sudo npm link --unsafe-perm

+# How to run?

+		sudo apachefy